John Allen Giles: Works

 In 1853 he began to work on a series called Dr. Giles's Juvenile Library, which went on appearing from time to time until 1860, and comprised a large number of school-books, First Lessons on English, Scottish, Irish, French, and Indian history, on geography, astronomy, arithmetic, &c.
 He contributed Poetic Treasures to Moxon's Popular Poets in 1881.
+Ca. 1860, he also created versions of Greek and Latin classics presented in an interlinear style, apparently based on a pedagogical approach advocated by James Hamilton (1769–1829).

 Marriage and children

 Giles married in 1833 Anna Sarah Dickinson (died 1896), which required him to give up his college fellowship.
 Their children included: